 Nike gets a gold star for their handling of this social media crisis.
 They responded with immediate concern, apologized, investigated the fault, made improvements and then finished with the gesture of a great custom pair of shoes.

-From an attack on a plane to employees putting poison into painkillers, the crisis is not something you planned.
+From an attack on a plane to employees putting poison into painkillers, often a public relations issue is not something you planned.
 But when people’s health, or even lives, are at stake, the situation can become a PR crisis very quickly.
 How you handle it and implement future safeguards could make or break you.

 For example, in 1982, a wave of poisonings of Tylenol (Johnson & Johnson) containers shook the United States.